 The UHM Study Abroad Center appoints a designated UHM Resident Director when appropriate.
-The Resident Director teaches one class in his or her field of expertise, oversees students’ academic progress, mentors and/or tutors all participants.
 All students must participate in experiential learning activities led by the Resident Director in addition to taking classes at the host institution.

-- Spanish 258-259 Intermediate Spanish Abroad (3 credits each) Non-introductory.
-Pre: 102.
+- Spanish 258-259 Intermediate Spanish Abroad (3 cr. each) HSL Pre: 102.
 Fulfills UHM second-year foreign language requirements.

-- English 494 Latin American Film and Literature (3 credits) This course utilizes various texts, short stories, and films from Argentina, Chile, Colombia, Cuba, Mexico, Paraguay, Peru and Uruguay.
+- English 494 Latin American Film and Literature (3 cr.)
+DL This course utilizes various texts, short stories, and films from Argentina, Chile, Colombia, Cuba, Mexico, Paraguay, Peru, and Uruguay.

 Courses taken at UNC will appear on UHM transcripts as UHM credits.